kushaldas/pym/docs/classes.rst

 Dunder len is a method used by the *len* function to know the length of any iterator or similar objects.
 It should return an Integer.
-The *len* function verifies whether the returned value is Integer or not.
+The *len* function verifies whether the returned value is an Integer or not.

 ::